AdaCore/learn/content/courses/advanced-ada/chapters/numerics.rst

 :ada:`BR`, and we're incrementing them with one.

 Naturally, we're not limited to using the :ada:`+` operator (such as in this example).
-We can use any operators on big numbers in the same as we do with integers and floating-point variables.
+We can use the same operators on big numbers that we can use with normal numeric types.
 In fact, the common unary operators (:ada:`+`, :ada:`-`, :ada:`abs`) and binary operators (:ada:`+`, :ada:`-`, :ada:`*`, :ada:`/`, :ada:`**`, :ada:`Min` and :ada:`Max`) are available to us.
 For example: